gitli101/HomeAssignment/README.md

 IMPORTANT : Use naming conventions for files and variables.

-BONUS : Create a docker file for a production-ready environment.
+BONUS : Create a `Dockerfile` for a production-ready environment.

 GOOD LUCK !